skellis46/slipbox/gadamer and understanding as an event.md

 _questions & thoughts:_

 - my _real_ interest here is in Gadamer's thinking about understanding as an event.
 It chimes strongly with the production of knowledge (ie understanding) in practice-research
 - which begs the question, what is the difference between knowledge and understanding?
 Philsophically?
 Ethically?
+See [[types of understanding]] regarding objectual understanding.

 ---